Product

 • Descriptions of how donations help in different regions (Ukraine, Afghanistan, Syria) make the impact tangible.

-• Expandable FAQ section provides more details.
+• The expandable FAQ section provides more details.

 • Although the hero section is great, the content below the fold is a long block of text.
 By simplifying the content and highlighting the CTA, visitors could stay engaged longer.